public final class Value extends Object

 starts at the beginning of the string.

-normally contains just one object or primitive value.
+A Value normally contains just one object or primitive value.
 In

-its normal mode of operation, the put
+its normal mode of operation, the put operation overwrites any

-previously held state, and the get
+previously held state, and the get operation retrieves the one

 object or primitive value represented by the current state of the

-.
-A subsequent invocation of get
+Value.
+A subsequent invocation of get returns the

 same value.